krupsKSM/chai-aur-react-with-Hitesh-choudhary/README.md

 # chai-aur-react-with-Hitesh-choudhary
-A repo for speed learn/revise react.js with project based learning pedagogy
+A repo for speed learn/revise react.js with project based learning pedagogy.